AlanConstantino/anichart-clone/README.md

 ## BUGS:
 - [ ] Cards and navbar year doesn't load properly on mobile
+      - Import and export statements aren't supported natively on all browsers so you have to use something like Babel to transpile JS code
 - [ ] Whenever a card doesn't have a long enough description, its width looks off compared to other cards
  - Solution: Try making a set width for cards on certain screens.
 (Through CSS)
  - Fixed the card width issue for single row cards.
 If more that 2 cards get displayed in a row, issue still persists.